KeyboardNerd/clairlab/onboarding.md

 version = 3.9.2
 ```

-For the features, we know that typically package managers have specific location for their databases to understand what packages are installed in the operating system.

-So, for example, `APK` package manager, Clair looks at the `lib/apk/db/installed` file.
+We know the typical location for package manager database, which tracks all installed packages for it.
+For example, Clair looks at the `lib/apk/db/installed` file, which is used by `APK`.

 Here is one block from the file representing one package: